jsiegenthaler/homebridge-eosstb/README.md

 Play/Pause
 Back
 Info (i)
+Volume Up
+Volume Down

 You can configure the (i) button to be Info, Help, Guide, ContextMenu or MediaTopMenu.
-Most useful is MediaTopMenu, chich is the default
+Most useful is MediaTopMenu, which is the default

+The volume controls do not control the UPC TV Box, but can be used to send commands to your TV via the raspberry pi.

-## Limitaitons
+## Limitations
 Due to HomeKit app limitation, the maximum services for 1 accessory is 100.
 Over this value HomeKit app will no longer respond.
 As services in this accessory are, (1.
 Information service, 2.
 Television service, 3.
 Speaker service, and 4.
 Input service.
 The inputs can consume services 5-100 (every input = 1 service)).
 If all services are enabled possible inputs to use is thus 96.
 Hoever, the more services you have, the slower the plugin might be.
 So I have limited the inputs to maximum 50.